ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Mounting is how a server's operating system makes files and directories on a storage device available for users to access through the server's file system.
 To mount a file share on a virtual server instance, a bare metal server instance, or to use it in a Kubernetes cluster, you need the NFS mount path.
 To create an NFS mount path, you need to create a mount target.

 A mount target for a file share is a network endpoint.
 When you create a mount target, an NFS mount path is created for the file share.
 You use the mount path to attach the file share to server instances or Kubernetes clusters in the same region.
-Depending on the [security group](/docs/vpc?topic=vpc-using-security-groups) you choose, you can restrict access to a share to a specific instance in the VPC or allow multiple virtual server instances or bare metal servers to mount the share.
+Depending on the [security group](/docs/vpc?topic=vpc-using-security-groups) you choose, you can restrict access to a share to a specific instance or allow multiple virtual server instances or bare metal servers to mount the share.

 If you want to connect a file share to instances that are running in different VPCs in a zone, you can create multiple mount targets, one mount target for each VPC.